ai4socialsci/ai4socialsci.github.io/Quick_Start/Quick Start -Sec.1_ Quick Install & Toy Example.md

 ## Quick start for an auction

-To quick start a classic auction,  you can directly use the following command, where each agent by default performs a multi-arm bandit algorithem (epsilon-greedy)
+To quick start a classic auction,  you can directly use the following command, where each agent by default performs a multi-arm bandit algorithm (epsilon-greedy) <br />[Liuyi: To quick start a classic second price auction]
 ```shell
 # then you can directly take the examples from the scripts
 # the main file is the auction_bidding_simulate.py